 - Event platforms, and more.

-Constant Contact frequently promotes event management and easy stores as features that are included.
-Mailchimp informs about its extensive integration ecosystem and the capability to be the center of numerous digital marketing tools.
+Constant Contact frequently promotes event management and easy stores as included features.
+Mailchimp highlights its extensive integration ecosystem and its ability to serve as the hub for numerous digital marketing tools.

 Using iPaaS & No-Code Automation Tools